abdelfatah2000/attendance-tracking-system/README.md

 - Admin
 - Head of Department
 - Employee

-**Admin** has all privileges to edit the employees’ data, and accept or reject their leaving requests.
+**Admin** has all privileges to edit the employees’ data, accept or reject their leaving requests, and see absence days for each employee.

 **Head of the Department** is allowed to accept or reject his department employees’ leaving requests